 Does it matter where in the world the project is located?

-What are the different types of Emission Reduction projects?
+What are the different types of climate action projects?

-South Pole has hundreds of different types of emission reduction projects, which cover the following areas:
+South Pole has hundreds of different types of climate action projects, which cover the following areas:

-– including: reforestation, land restoration, forest protection and sustainable land management.
+including: reforestation, land restoration, forest protection, sustainable land management and agriculture.

 – including: biogas from landfill and industry and biomass.